n0nuser/n0nuser.github.io/content/posts/apache/index.md

 ### User Directories

 It allows local users to have their own webpage.
-They can usually edit it in a folder called `public_html` (which can be modified in the config file of the module) in their own user directory.
+They can usually edit it in a folder called `public_html` in their own user directory.
+This folder can be modified in the config file of the module.

 This website can be accessed from the "master" one.
 For example: `https://mywebpage.com/~peter`.